Suffolk Car Accident Lawyer

 The only exceptions to these general guidelines are:

-- Contributory negligence — examining the likelihood that the plaintiff created the risk of harm to him/herself or to others.
-Contributory negligence revokes the awarding of damages to the plaintiff.
+- Contributory negligence — the court examines whether the plaintiff was partially responsible for creating the risk of harm to themselves or others.
+If so, the law may bar the plaintiff from receiving damages.

 Furthermore, there are two exceptions to all of the above: